mynar7/blog/content/blog/staying-sane-with-css/index.md

 ### Finding Balance

 In my experience, a combination of both methods is the sane choice.
 Having a handful of global utility classes in combination with larger presentational classes for blocks of markup makes the most sense.
-This has the added benefit of making your markup a little more readable as well.
+This has the added benefit of making your markup a little more readable as well, because your component class names like `card` are listed beside your layout class names like `row` or `column`.
+So `card row` would tell you this card has a row of children elements.

 Let's look at some examples.
 Let's build a standard layout, starting with a header and some navigation links.

-First let's define some layout classes.
 This little bit of CSS is going to let us do a lot of heavy lifting.
 We're going to start with a global color palette using [CSS variables](https://codeburst.io/css-variables-explained-with-5-examples-84adaffaa5bd), then define our layout classes.

 ```css css-live
 :root {